physiii/open-automation/README.md

 3. home-assistant - https://github.com/home-assistant/home-assistant

 ## differences
-1. NodeJS for processing
+1. NodeJS with MongoDB for processing
 2. Socket.IO communication
-3. PHP for generating, setting, and retreiving model (mysql) data
+3. PHP for generating, setting, and retreiving tokens
 4. Websockets on microcontrollers